Bitcoin Verdict

 Privacy

-When your wallet connects to someone else's node, that server learns your addresses and IP.
-Your own node keeps that information private.
+When your wallet leans on someone else's node, that server gets to see your addresses and your IP (the number that identifies your connection).
+Use your own node and that information stays with you.

 Network Health

-Running a node is how you move from trusting Bitcoin to verifying Bitcoin.
-The common saying: "Don't trust - verify."
+Running a node is how you go from trusting Bitcoin to checking Bitcoin for yourself.
+There is a well-worn saying for it: "Don't trust - verify."

 Types of Nodes